sjstretton/screwed/03-DesertIslandEconomics.md

-# 3. DESERT ISLAND POLITICAL ECONOMY (Early Draft)
+# PART 3: DESERT ISLAND POLITICAL ECONOMY

 The purpose of this section is to take you on a whirlwind tour of some important ideas in economics and the history of economic ideas.
 We shall introduce these ideas through stories on a set of islands, which we will call The Economic Archipelago (the 'Tea Islands').
 (In the subsequent chapter we will introduce these same ideas more formally using a different analogy: the cake.)